nextcloud/all-in-one/local-instance.md

 # Local instance
 It is possible due to several reasons that you do not want or cannot open Nextcloud to the public internet.
-However AIO requires a valid certificate to work correctly.
+Perhaps you were hoping to access AIO directly from an `ip.add.r.ess` (unsupported) or without a valid domain.
+However, AIO requires a valid certificate to work correctly.
 Below is discussed how you can achieve both: Having a valid certificate for Nextcloud and only using it locally.

 ### Content
 - [1.
 The recommended way](#1-the-recommended-way)